MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 This adds the modules to the `packages.json` and installs them into the `node_modules` folder.
 You will not commit `node_modules` into source control since all the required modules will be restored later using `npm install`.

-One of the advantages of Microsoft Fluent UI is that it provides a consistent and highly [accessible](code-components-best-practices.md#check-accessibility) User Interface.
+One of the advantages of Microsoft Fluent UI is that it provides a consistent and highly [accessible](code-components-best-practices.md#check-accessibility) UI.

 ### Configuring `eslint`